AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-3a.md

 # Modelo 3A {#template-3a}

-Clique com o botão direito do mouse em [baixar Modelo 3A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-3a.html)
+Clique com o botão direito do mouse em para [modelo de download 3A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-3a.html)

 ![](assets/image2015-6-12-9-3a2-3a8.png)